Frequently Asked Questions about Your Family Trip to Florida

 Florida's "rainy season" runs from about June through September.
 In central and north Florida, we feel a fall-like coolness and break from high humidity near the end of October.
 "Dry season" is typically November through March/April.

 The temperatures in Florida vary, depending on the region.
-I would say you will most likely find the weather to be about 60 degrees or higher in the winter months.
 Here’s a typical average forecast for December by city:

 - Daytona Beach: High 70°, Low 49°